Fabricio333/PasswordManagerWeb/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Contact
 For questions or support, please contact [Your Name] at [Your Email].

+## Tasks
+- [x] Alerting when a new website is detected when creating a password, avoiding typos. (just useful if there was previousStoredData)
+- [x] Alerting in the same way when a new user/email is detected
+- [ ] Export/ Import of localStorage
+- [ ] Converting hex private key to words again if needed (button)
+- [ ] Is there any way to set temporal duration to the localStorage data?
+(Check example script)
+- [ ] Pressing two times to overwrite encrypted data (alert first)
+- [ ] If different passwords are input everything will fail, alerts will fail, the page needs to be refreshed for that.